Archer family: Joseph Archer (1795–1853)

 Panshanger House in Longford, Tasmania, built by Joseph Archer.

 Joseph Archer was the younger brother of Thomas I. He immigrated to Van Diemens Land following his brothers success, where he built the Greek-revival Panshanger Estate in Longford.
 He was highly successful until the bankruptcy of the family bank, Archer, Gilles and Co which in 1844 left him with debts of 70,000 pound, which he paid off before his death.
 He became a member of the Tasmanian Legislative Council in 1847, and held the post till his sudden death in 1853.
 He died without heir and his estate was inherited by his nephew, also Joseph Archer.
 The property remained in his hands until 1908, when it was sold to the Mills family.
 It is presently a B&B and 6,000 acre farm.

 Third Generation

 William Archer (1820–1874)

 William Archer was the second son of Thomas Archer I. As he was not in line to inherit the estate, he pursued his own career and built Cheshunt House.
 He became a noted parliamentarian, architect and botanist.
-His many architectural projects include many of his families properties, most notably Woolmers itself but also Saundridge at Cressy and the non-archer Mona Vale.
+His many architectural projects include many of his family's properties, most notably Woolmers itself but also Saundridge at Cressy and the non-archer Mona Vale.
 He in 1856 was appointed a Magistrate of Tasmania, and the same year elected Member for Westbury in the Tasmanian House of Assembly.
 Due to ill health he resigned his post in 1862.